The submission process for the 2014 conference is over.

 Suzana Dragicevic, Simon Fraser University

 Nick Hedley, Simon Fraser University

-Peter Keller, University of Victoria
+Peter Johnson, University of Waterloo

 Brian Klinkenberg, University of British Columbia